 Aggressive car accident representation

 The Salamati Law Firm has a reputation for success both in and out of the court room, and for more than 20 years has helped clients win fair compensation in their personal injury claims.
 Our team has the expertise, resources and legal know-how to maximize your settlement offer, and takes on all cases on a contingent-fee basis.
 The consultation is free and without obligation to proceed.
-Speak with an LA car accident lawyer today by calling 888-259-4060.
+Speak with a Los Angeles car accident attorney today by calling 888-259-4060.

 Additional “Car Accident Compensation” Resources: